Mesothelioma

 Peritoneal mesothelioma is the second-most common type, making up 10% to 15% of cases.
 It develops in the lining of the abdominal cavity (peritoneum).

-Peritoneal mesothelioma patients often live longer than pleural mesothelioma patients thanks to a treatment called cytoreductive surgery with HIPEC (heated chemotherapy).
+Peritoneal mesothelioma patients often live longer thanks to a treatment called cytoreductive surgery with HIPEC (heated chemotherapy).

 Pericardial Mesothelioma

-Pericardial mesothelioma is a very rare type of mesothelioma.
-Only a few hundred cases have ever been reported.
-Pericardial mesothelioma forms in the lining of the heart (pericardium).
+Pericardial mesothelioma is very rare, with only a few hundred cases ever reported.
+It forms in the lining of the heart (pericardium).

-Surgeries and other treatments can help patients diagnosed before the cancer has spread.
+Surgeries and other treatments can often help patients who are diagnosed before the cancer has spread.

 Testicular Mesothelioma

-Testicular mesothelioma is the rarest mesothelioma type.
-Fewer than 300 cases have ever been reported.
+Testicular mesothelioma is the rarest type, with fewer than 300 documented cases.
 It develops in the lining of the testicles (tunica vaginalis).

-Testicular mesothelioma can often be surgically treated if it’s caught early on.
-Some patients with testicular mesothelioma can live for 10 years or more with treatment.
+Testicular mesothelioma can often be surgically treated if it’s caught early on, and some patients have lived for 10 years or more.

 Mesothelioma Diagnosis